 - 2 Ounces (60 ml) orange juice – freshly squeezed.

 - 2 Ounces (60 ml) cranberry juice.

 - orange slice, a cocktail cherry, and a cocktail umbrella for garnish.

 The way we make Sex on the Beach:

 - Add vodka, peach schnapps, and orange juice into a cocktail shaker.

 - Fill with ice and shake well.

-- Strain into a highball glass over ice.
+- Strain into a highball or a hurricane glass filled with ice.